djradon/public-notes/prdct.mercure.md

 ### Mercure vs Centrifugo

-- Centrifugo supports more complex and diverse communication protocols beyond SSE, including WebSocket, which is more suitable for environments where high throughput and lower latency are required.
+- [[prdct.centrifugo]] supports more complex and diverse communication protocols beyond SSE, including WebSocket, which is more suitable for environments where high throughput and lower latency are required.
 - Centrifugo offers private and public channels, presence channels, and authentication features.
 - Scalability: Centrifugo is designed to handle large numbers of concurrent clients, making it suitable for more intensive real-time applications.
 - Mercure has that built-in integration with [[prdct.api-platform]]